|Guaranteed ATAR||80 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR

 From the kinetic energy of a speeding car to nuclear fusion energy, from nearby stars to distant galaxies, physicists examine matter and energy in all their forms.

-Curtin’s area of Physics and Astronomy works closely with the Curtin Institute of Radio Astronomy (CIRA), which focuses on scientific and technological advances in the field, and is involved in the Square Kilometre Array and the Murchison Widefield Array, as well as the investigation of active galactic nuclei and radio galaxies, transient radio phenomena and pulsars, and the birth of the first stars and galaxies in the Universe.
+Curtin’s Department of Physics and Astronomy works closely with the Curtin Institute of Radio Astronomy (CIRA), which focuses on scientific and technological advances in the field, and is involved in the Square Kilometre Array and the Murchison Widefield Array, as well as the investigation of active galactic nuclei and radio galaxies, transient radio phenomena and pulsars, and the birth of the first stars and galaxies in the Universe.

 In this major, you will study a range of real-world problems through observation, measurement and theoretical analysis.
 You will develop an understanding of the core concepts of physics and gain hands-on skills with complex technical equipment and computers.

 You can specialise in the following streams:

 This stream provides study units that are suitable for those interested in radio astronomy, particularly the Square Kilometre Array.
 You’ll have the chance to grapple with some of the biggest scientific questions, ranging from the origins of the Universe, to the nature of ‘dark matter’ and ‘dark energy’.